 College Student Program

 Students currently enrolled in college are eligible to participate for three to four hours weekly for one and two semesters per school year.
-The program is closed for the spring.
+The program is closed for the summer.

 - Attend a group information session.
-If interested in attending a session for summer 2018, please call the Friends' office beginning the week of April 16, 2018.
+If interested in attending a session for fall 2018, please call the Friends' office beginning the week of August 13, 2018.

 - Schedule a personal interview with one of our volunteer coordinators.
 You will learn about available volunteer opportunities at this meeting.

 - Participate in a health appointment with URMC's Department of Occupational and Environmental Medicine.
 (There is no charge for this, nor need to schedule.
 All arrangements will be made for you through Friends of Strong.)